mikolalysenko/parse-obj/README.md

   + `facePositions` an array of indices for face positions
   + `faceNormals` an array of indices for face normals
   + `faceUVs` an array of indices for face texture coordinates
+  + `linePositions` an array of indices for line positions

 ## Credits